 In addition to integrating your systems with Oomnitza, you can update and create new records in Oomnitza through spreadsheet imports.

-Select one of the modules in the Oomnitza portal menu depending on which object you are going to update: Assets, Contracts, People or Locations.
+- Select one of the modules in the Oomnitza portal menu depending on the record you are going to update: Assets, Accessories, Software, Contracts, People or Locations.

-On the opened page click Import to open the Import feature screen.
-It consists of two main sections: Import (which is described in this article) and Import Manager (learn more about Import Manager).
+- Click Import to open the Import feature screen.
+The Import feature screen consists of two main sections: Import (which is described in this article) and Import Manager (learn more about Import Manager).

+- Select a file upload.
 Depending on which option you choose, you should pick a file to upload or provide a link to a Google Sheet document.
-Our system will check if the file type or Google Sheet link is valid.
+The system will check if the file type or Google Sheet link is valid.

 - Add Tags to your import to find it quicker in the Import Manager later.